Sheerness Dockyard: Shipbuilding at Sheerness

 In 1824, the Admiralty declared that Sheerness would continue to serve primarily as a refitting base, leaving Chatham Dockyard to focus on shipbuilding.
 Provision of a single covered slip, however, indicates that (as in the old yard) some shipbuilding was also envisaged.
 In the second half of the century, dry docks began to be used for shipbuilding to some extent (especially as many of the old slips became too small for the fast-expanding size of new warships).
 At Sheerness, No.2 Dock was designated for this purpose and (like the slip) covered with a long pitched roof.

 List of ships built at Sheerness

-Beginning with HMS Sheerness in 1677, over 100 ships were built at Sheerness Dockyard over a 225-year period, including the following:
+Beginning with a 7-gun ketch named Transporter in 1677, over 100 ships were built at Sheerness Dockyard over a 225-year period, including the following: